 8. REVISIONS

-BPA shall revise this exhibit to reflect: (1) «Customer Name»’s elections regarding the application and use of all resources owned by «Customer Name» and «Customer Name»’s retail consumers, and (2) BPA’s determinations relevant to this exhibit and made in accordance with this Agreement.
+BPA shall unilaterally revise this exhibit to reflect: (1) «Customer Name»’s elections regarding the application and use of all resources owned by «Customer Name» and «Customer Name»’s retail consumers, and (2) BPA’s determinations relevant to this exhibit and made in accordance with this Agreement.
+All other changes to this Exhibit A will be made by mutual agreement of the Parties.

 END BLOCK and SLICE/BLOCK templates.